vhdev-ua/admin-sms-order-notification-free/README.md

 ### Manual Installation

 1.  **Download/Clone the Plugin:**
-    Place the `AdminSmsOrderNotificationFree` folder into the `custom/plugins/` directory of your Shopware 6 installation.
+    Place the `VhdevAdminSmsOrderNotificationFree` folder into the `custom/plugins/` directory of your Shopware 6 installation.

 2.  **Install and activate the plugin via command line:**